 Mill Hall is a very small borough located in the state of Pennsylvania.
 With a population of 1,615 people and two constituent neighborhoods, Mill Hall is the 662nd largest community in Pennsylvania.
-Mill Hall has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Mill Hall has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Because occupations involving physical labor dominate the local economy, Mill Hall is generally considered to be a blue-collar town.
-35.09% of the Mill Hall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Mill Hall is a borough of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Mill Hall who work in office and administrative support (10.69%), sales jobs (8.05%), and healthcare (7.65%).
+36.93% of the Mill Hall workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Mill Hall is a borough of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mill Hall who work in office and administrative support (8.61%), sales jobs (8.61%), and food service (7.59%).

-Overall, Mill Hall’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Mill Hall’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-The citizens of Mill Hall are slightly less educated than the national average of 21.84% for the average city or town: 15.61% of adults in Mill Hall have a bachelor's degree or advanced degree
+The percentage of adults in Mill Hall who are college-educated is close to the national average for all communities of 21.84%: 17.81% of the adults in Mill Hall have a bachelor's degree or advanced degree.

-The per capita income in Mill Hall in 2010 was $20,392, which is lower middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $81,568 for a family of four.
+The per capita income in Mill Hall in 2010 was $21,835, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $87,340 for a family of four.

 The people who call Mill Hall home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Mill Hall residents report their race to be White, followed by Black or African-American.
+The greatest number of Mill Hall residents report their race to be White, followed by Asian.
 Important ancestries of people in Mill Hall include Irish, Dutch, Italian, and Polish.

 The most common language spoken in Mill Hall is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and West Germanic languages.